Wouldn't it be great if pets could talk? This might be the next best thing

 "Those quick jerks, those foot stomps and those quick turnarounds are not to entertain," Johnson explained.
 "They're trying to tell you something like you're doing something wrong, you're doing something right or I need you to do something for me."

 Facial expressions also get Johnson's attention.
-However, just because an animal looks guilty, it does mean it has to sound guilty.
+However, just because an animal looks guilty, it doesn't mean it has to sound guilty.

 "When you first look at something, you'll get an immediate impression.
 But we don't buy into the first or the fifth or even the sixth impression.
 We try to paint a picture that makes people say, wow, okay, I didn't see it going that way," Johnson said.
 "I've never taken an easy approach to anything, and that's been my downfall.
 But it's it's paying off big time right now."